glen-sharp/emission-calculator-app/emission-api/README.md

     - Means that most up-to-date Scope and Category is used
     - Couldn't get done now as don't know if 'lookup_identifier' is unique so can't just filter on that without using unit field
 2. Have 'Raw' layer storage to query input files
+3. Use environment variables for variables in `config.py` file

 TODO: